TA

 Pros

-• + One fee covers checkout, tax and VAT compliance, fraud and chargeback handling, and support, so you don't stitch together separate vendors
+• + One fee covers payment processing, global tax and VAT compliance, billing, fraud protection, and support, so you don't buy and manage separate tools

 • + No monthly platform fee.
-You only pay when you get paid
+You only pay when you get paid, and there's no lock-in contract

-• + Handles global sales tax and VAT remittance itself, which is the main reason most customers pick a merchant of record over a payment processor
+• + Handles tax registration and remittance in over 200 countries, which is the main reason most teams pick a merchant of record over a plain processor

 Cons

-• Multiple reviewers describe payouts held for 90 to 180+ days after an account closure or risk flag, with slow or unresponsive support during that period
+• Multiple reviewers describe payouts held for 90 to 180+ days after an account closure or risk flag, with support slow to respond during that period

 Full Paddle review, pricing & screenshots →